2025 Virtual International Convention

 (Czech Academy of Sciences)

-Growth dynamics of Himalayan alpine shrub Rhododendron anthopogon across climatic Gradients
+Growth dynamics of Himalayan alpine shrub Rhododendron anthopogon across climatic gradients

 (Naturalis Biodiversity Center)